Internet Accuracy ProjectInternet Accuracy Project

 "I am not dining yet," I said to him.
 "You will excuse me.
 I am going to find my Man About Town this night if I have to rake New York from the Battery to Little Coney Island."

 I left the hotel and walked down Broadway.
-The pursuit of my type gave a pleasant savour of life and interest to the air I breathed.
+The pursuit of my type gave a pleasant savor of life and interest to the air I breathed.
 I was glad to be in a city so great, so complex and diversified.
 Leisurely and with something of an air I strolled along with my heart expanding at the thought that I was a citizen of great Gotham, a sharer in its magnificence and pleasures, a partaker in its glory and prestige.

 I turned to cross the street.
 I heard something buzz like a bee, and then I took a long, pleasant ride with Santos-Dumont.